Walker’s Razor VS Howard Leight Impact Sport Earmuffs 2022

 Price is a draw as a comparison factor for Walker Razor vs Howard Leight.
 As of this writing, both the Howard Leight on Amazon and the Walkers on Amazon retail for about the same price.

-The price for electronic hearing protection has really been dropping in recent years as the technology has continued to improve.
 This is an outstanding price point for a set of high-quality electronic earmuffs and one that you wouldn’t have seen just a few years ago.
 I think that either of these models is a steal at that price, and it’s well within reach of most consumers without having to wait for a sale.

 Conclusion

 In looking at all the factors for Walker’s Razor vs Howard Leight, I have to say that both are outstanding products.
 They both compare very favorably to one another on almost every factor, and both come from outstanding companies with a history of developing high-quality products.
-I think most people would be very pleased to have either of these included in their tool kit.

-I have to give the slight edge to Walker’s Razor, however.
-My deciding factors are comfort and style.
-I really appreciate the extra padding in the headband and earmuffs as I always wear both a hat and safety glasses, and I personally prefer the more aggressive styling of the Razor.
-You can also check out my comparison of Howard Leight vs Peltor here.
+I really appreciate the extra padding in the headband and earmuffs, as I always wear both a hat and safety glasses, and I personally prefer the more aggressive styling of the Razor.

 Leave a Comment